Aria-NL/CompProgrammingStuff/README.md

 ## Run-Length Encoding (RLE)
 This program takes a string of all-lowercase letters and no numbers from the user and compresses it using Run-Length Encoding.

+## Merge Sort
+This isn't a program - rather, a template function for merge sort.
+This should work with all the basic datatypes in C++, and takes a vector of values, the beginning point, and the ending point.